Homer Township, Winona County, Minnesota

 Homer Township is a township in Winona County, Minnesota, United States.
 The population was 1,356 at the 2010 census.
+It contains the census-designated places of Homer and Pickwick.

 Homer Township was organized in 1858, and named after Homer, New York.

 Geography

 According to the United States Census Bureau, the township has a total area of 36.5 sqmi; 35.5 sqmi is land and 1.0 sqmi, or 2.79%, is water.
 The township contains two properties listed on the National Register of Historic Places: the Willard Bunnell House and the Pickwick Mill, both dating to the 1850s.